up-n-atom/8311/docs/posts/masquerade-as-the-tci-nh20a-nh20t-with-the-was-110.md

 ## Install the 8311 community firmware

-As a prerequisite to masquerading the Home Hub 4000, the 8311 community firmware is necessary because of the VEIP requirement.
+As a prerequisite to masquerading as the NH20A or NH20T, the 8311 community firmware is recommended and required for the remainder of this guide.

 === "WAS-110"